 Escape the city and venture to Langham Wine Estate in Dorset.
 The vineyard itself is south-facing and set on chalk soils making it a great spot for producing Champagne varieties, including chardonnay, pinot noir and pinot meunier.

 Join the expert team on one of their guided tours around the grounds and learn the ins and outs of traditional sparkling wine production.
-Since covid, the two hour tours have been reduced in size, making them even more perfect for an intimate family day out or when you’re on a reunion staycation with your wine loving friends.
 If you’d rather explore the vine fields yourself, they also offer self-guided tours and tastings.

 Ridgeview’s history stretches back to 1995 when Mike and Chris Roberts made their dream of creating a world renowned English sparkling wine come to life.
 Fast-forward to the present day and you can explore its history in its entirety when you take a tour at their Ditchling vineyard in East Sussex.